GabriellaHU/arcade-game/README.md

 ## How to play:

-Click on *'Start Game'.*
+Click on *Start Game.*
 Your avatar is randomized each time you open or refresh the game.
 Use the keyboard arrow keys to navigate your avatar on the canvas.
-Avoid the bugs, they will send you back to the start point.
+Avoid the bugs, otherwise you will end up back on the starting point.
-Each time you reach the water, you gain one point.
+Each time you reach the water, you gain a point.

 ## Upcoming features